* – LIMITED EDITION – *

 Candyfloss, Marzipan, Plum, Strawberry

-Grown in the UNESCO World Heritage Site (the Coffee Cultural Landscape of Colombia).
+Grown in another UNESCO World Heritage Site (the Coffee Cultural Landscape of Colombia).
 This coffee is found in the high Andean forests.
 It endures difficult conditions and must be painstakingly handpicked.
 We’ve selected the finest beans and roasted them in our artisan facility in the English Lake District.
 This combination of cultural heritages has led to our first World Heritage Coffee.

 An ideal drinking coffee, we recommend you enjoy World Heritage Coffee black or with a splash of milk.